david-plugge/typed-pocketbase/README.md

 npx typed-pocketbase --email admin@mail.com --password supersecretpassword -o Database.d.ts
 ```

+The codegen tool will look for `POCKETBASE_EMAIL` and `POCKETBASE_PASSWORD` environment variables if the email or password are not passed using cli options.

-Create a PocketBase client and add types:
+Create a PocketBase client:

 ```ts
 import PocketBase from 'pocketbase';